PhoenixAlpha23/PhoenixAlpha23/README.md

 # Hey there!
-I'm Aryan Tandon 🌟 :>
+I'm Aryan Tandon 🌟 :)

+## **About Myself**
-I've Been working on things like tesseract OCR, Knowledge Gap analyser and even a flutter application for a hackathon, which calculates carbon emissions based on distance and weights:)
+I've Been working on things like tesseract OCR, Knowledge Gap analyser and even a flutter application for a hackathon, which calculates carbon emissions based on distance and weights.
 You check them out in my repositories 📜.

-## **About Myself**
 - 🌱 I’m diving into Deep learning, especially NLP related tasks.
 - 💻 Currently, I'm working on Building a seq2seq transformer model to correct OCR generated text.
 - 🎯 Interested in Machine Learning, make then truly understand what im trying to say.